jkroepke/aad-group-msteams-tag-sync/README.md

 # aad-group-msteams-tag-sync
-Tool for sync AAD Groups with MS Teams Tags
+Tool for sync AAD Groups with MS Teams Tag

+# Team.ReadBasic.All